switchboard-xyz/switchboard/cli/README.md

-  --ledgerPath=<value>     HID path to the ledger --mainnetBeta            WARNING: use mainnet-beta solana cluster --programId=<value>      alternative Switchboard program ID to interact with
+  --ledgerPath=<value>     HID path to the ledger --mainnetBeta            WARNING: use mainnet-beta solana cluster --programId=<value>      alternative Switchboard program ID to interact with --queuePubkey=<value>    override the aggregators current queue. useful for withdrawing from a lease after moving to a
+                           new queue

 DESCRIPTION
   withdraw funds from an aggregator lease